 With smartphones now playing the role of supporting actor in all aspects of consumers’ lives, it’s no surprise that consumers expect their phones to assist in the shopping experience, especially when it comes to BOPIS.
 Retailers can use the app to proactively communicate with customers by using push notifications throughout all of the steps of the shopping journey — letting them know when the order has been received, notifying them the order is being prepared, and confirming the order is ready for pickup — all on their mobile device.

 Of course, BOPIS doesn’t work for stores who only have an online presence.
-Retailers must have at least one brick-and-mortar location to fulfill online orders and act as a hub for customers to pick up their items.
+Retailers must have at least one brick-and-mortar location to fulfil online orders and act as a hub for customers to pick up their items.
 The store should be located strategically to provide customers a convenient place to go, while providing an opportunity for increased foot traffic.

 If you have multiple locations, it’s very important that the solution you choose connects your POS inventory across all locations to provide that visibility to customers.

 BOPIS has been a popular and successful offering among both retailers and shoppers, and we have the numbers to prove it.
-Check out these numbers highlighting how customers are using BOPIS and what retailers can do to take advantage of this shifting behavior.
+Check out these numbers highlighting how customers are using BOPIS and what retailers can do to take advantage of this shifting behaviour.

-A report by McKinsey and Co.,found that even in a post-pandemic world, people plan to continue some of the same shopping behaviors they adopted in the last year.
+A report by McKinsey and Co.,found that even in a post-pandemic world, people plan to continue some of the same shopping behaviours they adopted in the last year.
 BOPIS is not a trend that is going away because shoppers have come to appreciate that many conveniences omnichannel shopping can provide.

 Have you ever started a purchase online only to see that the shipping isn’t free?
 This almost always steers people away from checking out.
 In fact, 65% of consumers also say they look up the free-shipping thresholds before adding items to their online carts.
 That’s why BOPIS is a great way for both customers and retailers to save time and money.

 So why will customers continue to choose BOPIS even when COVID-19 is no longer a factor?
 Customers are looking for a shopping experience that is convenient, but also saves them time and money.
-COVID-19 may have been an impetus for changing shopping behavior, as people are trying to limit their time in stores; however, it is not all the only factor driving BOPIS forward.
+COVID-19 may have been an impetus for changing shopping behaviour, as people are trying to limit their time in stores; however, it is not all the only factor driving BOPIS forward.

 Unless a retailer offers free shipping, it can be significantly more expensive for customers to have items shipped to their door.
 As an alternative, customers can save both money and time by picking up their order in store rather than paying $3+ to ship a single item.
 At the same time, they can still enjoy the benefits of easy online ordering.